survivejs/webpack-book/manuscript/understanding_loaders/02_loading_images.md

 ## Setting Up *file-loader*

 If you want to skip inlining altogether, you can use *file-loader* directly.
 The following setup customizes the resulting filename.
-By default *file-loader* returns the MD5 hash of the file's contents with the original extension:
+By default, *file-loader* returns the MD5 hash of the file's contents with the original extension:

 ```javascript
 {